-With Gatlinburg, TN ranking second place on the list of top locations to buy a vacation rental property in 2019 (following Pigeon Forge), Smoky Mountain real estate is going to be a hot investment in 2020.
+With Gatlinburg, TN ranking second place on the list of top locations to buy a vacation rental property (following Pigeon Forge), Smoky Mountain real estate is going to be a hot investment.
 The resurgence of traditional vacation spots has helped Airbnb Gatlinburg gain some momentum recently, and it doesn’t seem to be slowing down any time soon.

 Airbnb Gatlinburg TN: Rental Property Performance

-Let’s get right into it and talk about the return on investment you’d get with an Airbnb Gatlinburg vacation rental in 2020.
+Let’s get right into it and talk about the return on investment you’d get with an Airbnb Gatlinburg vacation rental.
 Mashvisor’s rental property calculator analyzed Gatlinburg vacation rentals and the real estate market as a whole to give us accurate projections of rental property performance there.
 Take a look at the key data:

 - Median Property Price: $367,262